 It’s a far cry from international volunteerism’s humble beginnings.
 While missionaries and doctors have been contributing to communities overseas since the 19th century, international service didn’t progress beyond its colonial roots until the 1960s with the birth of organizations like the United States’ Peace Corps and Canada’s Canadian University Service Overseas (CUSO).
 But in the last decade, the field has started to grow at an unprecedented rate.
 It’s estimated that volunteer tourism represents somewhere between a 1.7- and 2.6-billion-dollar market, with more than 1.6 million people worldwide volunteering overseas.

-“If we look over the last 10 years, we’re punctuated by 9/11, by Hurricane Katrina, by failures in our government and failures in our communities,” says Dr. Amanda Moore McBride, an associate professor at the University of Washington, whose research focuses on the impact of international service.
+“If we look over the last 10 years, we’re punctuated by 9/11, by Hurricane Katrina, by failures in our government and failures in our communities,” says Dr. Amanda Moore McBride, an associate professor at Washington University in St. Louis, whose research focuses on the impact of international service.
 McBride believes that the sector is growing partially due to a rise in post-secondary students participating, as well as a fundamental shift in attitudes.

 “In many ways we have been awakened to contributing to the common good and helping one another,” she explains.
 “It’s not just about helping people that you know—it’s about how can you help people around the world.”